 Then in 2016, I began cutting my own linoleum blocks and making block prints.
 I found it to be very therapeutic.
 I also worked on developing my painting technique and subject matter.
 Each painting is a process and a step in the evolution of my art and soul.

-In the meantime, I am still making jewelry and you can find me vending at local and national level expos in 2019.
+In the meantime, I am still making jewelry and you can find me vending locally, nationally and internationally in 2020.

-Also in 1999, I discovered the joy of bellydancing.
+In 1999, I discovered the joy of bellydancing.
 From my first class with Serena of Aalim, I was hooked and knew this was going to be a life long journey.
-I joined Aalim Dance Co. in 2002.
-Then, in 2006, formed Chuvani Bellydance with some like-minded individuals.
-I fell in love with tribal fusion in 2006 after seeing a Bellydance Superstars show in St. Louis.
 My style is ever-changing and always evolving.
-I have a wide array of dance styling from cabaret to more hip hop flavor to theatrical and even ritualistic.
+I have a wide array of dance styling from cabaret to more hip hop flavor to theatrical and even ritualistic, but with the underlying them of feminine badassery.

-My original dance troupe, ERBD Gang was formed in 2008.
-I choreographed a skirt dance for my students to perform at a local hafla.
-I was addicted and it eventually evolved into my own dance troupe.
-Two of my original members are still with me.
+I started teaching in 2006 and in 2008 my dance troupe, ERBD Gang was formed when I choreographed a skirt dance for my students to perform at a local hafla.
+I fell in love and started the troupe.
 I love the creative freedom and outlet that choreography (especially group choreos) and movement give me.
 It’s making a painting but using music, movement and dancers to create the masterpiece.

 I took my first yoga class in college in 1996, it has become an integral part of my life ever since.
 I needed a PE credit to graduate, to lose a good 30 pounds and to rebuild my confidence and self-esteem after taking a 3 year hiatus from any kind of physical activity.
 I found yoga to help accomplish all those needs.
 Fast forward to almost 14 years later, I had probably a thousand yoga sessions under my belt in all different styles when I finally decided to get my 200 hr RYT.